 4. Perform this same procedure for the STOPPER-CIS-UNIT on the left side.
 After lightly tightening the two screws, move the STOPPER-CIS-UNIT downwards and pull it towards you, then securely tighten the two screws.

-5. After installing the front guide plate (GUIDE-FRONT-SC) on its position, secure the four screws while applying a slight pressure to the CIS UNIT.
+5. After installing the front-side guide plate (GUIDE-FRONT-SC) on its position, secure the four screws while applying a light amount of pressure to the CIS UNIT.